profpyrus/Fluch-des-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The players do not recognize the name "Strahd von Zarovich."

 > [!design]- **Design Note: Removing the Deed**
 > Players who find the deed to Old Bonegrinder in the secret chest often come to the mistaken conclusion that looting the deed makes them the new owners of the mill.
-Such players are likely, as a result, to attempt to explore the windmill during [[Act I - Into the Mists/Arc C - Into the Valley]], triggering a conflict with the night hag coven and—through no fault of their own—a likely TPK.
+Such players are likely, as a result, to attempt to explore the windmill during [[Arc C - Into the Valley]], triggering a conflict with the night hag coven and—through no fault of their own—a likely TPK.
 As such, the deed has been removed to help avoid this outcome.

 ## A2d.
 The Third Floor
 As the players ascend the spiral stairs to the third floor, remind them that they can see down the center of the staircase all the way to the bottom floor.